1. General Information

 In this article we describe:

 Replenishment parameters are the controls that affect a replenishment plan calculated by Streamline.
 In other words, they are the inputs of the replenishment plan calculation process.
-Streamline’s replenishment parameters can be divided into three categories:
+Streamline’s replenishment parameters can be divided into four categories:

-The description, requirements, and default values for the replenishment parameters are given in the table below.
+A description, requirements, and default values for the replenishment parameters are given in the table below.